theodi/drland/pages/findings/who-is-funding.md

   - data: grants
 ```

-Within the 360Giving data set, there is approximately £30 million of funding for data related research across 72 grants.
+Within the 360Giving dataset, there is approximately £30m of funding for data-related research across 72 grants.
+Wellcome  is the largest funder of data-related research in the 360Giving dataset, by both value and number of the grants.
+Its grants make up approximately 62% of the total value of funding within the dataset.
+The largest grant of nearly £2.5m went to the  [The Global Alliance for Genomics and Health](https://www.ga4gh.org/)  to support ‘Setting the Standards for Genomics and Health-Related Data Sharing’, while the smallest was just over £4,200 to an unlisted individual to support the ‘Development of Operational Guidance for Epidemics Ethics’ demonstrating the breadth of support Wellcome offers to the health sector.
+Interestingly, the third largest funder (by value) in the dataset only provided one grant.
+The Geospatial Commission (via the Cabinet Office) awarded £2,409,375 to the  [Greater London Authority](https://www.london.gov.uk/)  to pilot a national data-sharing platform on the location and condition of underground assets.

+Finally, it’s worth noting that as a proportion of the total funding these organisations deliver which have been collected via 360Giving, our ‘data-related research’ dataset remains a very small minority.
+None of the funders in the table below devote more than 1% of their funding to projects in this dataset.

-### Number of projects and amount of money per funder in GtR
+### Number of projects and amount of money per funder in Gateway to Research (2020–2022)

 ```yaml table
 data: data/gtr_funders.csv